davidalber/jupyterhub-aws/infra/README.md

   rules.
 - Create an EC2 instance on which to run JupyterHub.

+Terraform will store state in a local file.
+I would typically store Terraform state in an S3 backend to be more robust, but I wanted to keep this setup as low friction as possible.
+If you would prefer to store the state in an S3 bucket, remove the `backend "local"` block from terraform.tf, uncomment the `backend "s3"` block, and configure it as needed for your case.

 ## Prerequisites

 You must have Terraform installed.
 See [Install